-- College of Chiropractic The overall aggregate maximum is \$224,000 (including undergraduate loans). - College of Acupuncture and Oriental Medicine - The overall aggregate maximum is \$138,500 (including undergraduate loans). - School of Massage Therapy/College of Undergraduate Health Sciences - The overall aggregate maximum is \$31,000 for a dependent student and 57,500 for an independent student (including undergraduate loans).
+- College of Chiropractic The overall aggregate maximum is \$224,000 (including undergraduate loans). - Acupuncture and Oriental Medicine The overall aggregate maximum is \$138,500 (including undergraduate loans). - Massage Therapy/ Undergraduate Programs The overall aggregate maximum is \$31,000 for a dependent student and 57,500 for an independent student (including undergraduate loans).